 Most Mexican holidays are of a religious character, and almost all of them have a pre-Hispanic background because, in a way, celebrations of saints, with their prayers and Spanish rituals were added to the indigenous celebrations.
 Popular beliefs encompass all kinds of ideas about topics which traditionally have preoccupied mankind, from the cause and cure of diseases to the speculation of life after death (Day of the Dead), as well as superstition, magic, predictions, witchcraft and the apparition of ghosts or fantastic and mythological creatures.

 There are few parts in the world where you can experience a spectacle similar to Mexico’s grand religious festivals with its impetuous, sharp and pure colors, its dances, ceremonies, fireworks, original costumes and an inexhaustible cascade of surprises of fruits, sweets, and objects that are sold during those days in the plazas (city squares) and markets.

 Some of the most celebrated festivity throughout the country is the Fiesta of the Candelaria (Presentation of Jesus at the Temple), held on February 2nd, and rooted in the ancient Hebrew tradition of the purification of all women after being in labor, forty days after the birth of a child, when the mother went to the temple carrying a lamb or a pigeon to sacrifice and, thus, becoming clean.

 Another one is Carnival, at the end of February or beginning of March, a week before Ash Wednesday.
 It is a presentation of revelry and fun before the forty days of Lent begin.
-Holy Week or "Major Week" is a time of pilgrimage and festivities for a large numbers of believers, still governed by a spirit of recollection, spiritual exercises or days of retreat; customs and practices which, although less people adhere to it nowadays, continue to be latent as a part of the Mexican culture.
-It begins on Palm Sunday, commemorating Jesus' triumphal entry of Jerusalem and culminates on Easter Sunday, with the peal of bells announcing the greatest celebration of the Church.
+Holy Week or “Major Week” is a time of pilgrimage and festivities for large numbers of believers, still governed by a spirit of recollection, spiritual exercises or days of retreat; customs and practices which, although fewer people adhere to it nowadays, continue to be latent as a part of the Mexican culture.
+It begins on Palm Sunday, commemorating Jesus’ triumphal entry of Jerusalem and culminates on Easter Sunday, with the peal of bells announcing the greatest celebration of the Church.